Lentil: History

-The cultivated lentil Vicia lens subsp. lens was derived from its wild subspecies V. lens subsp. orientalis, although other species may also have contributed some genes, according to Jonathan Sauer (Historical Geography of Crop Plants, 2017).
+The primary ancestor of cultivated lentils (Vicia lens, previously Lens culinaris or Lens esculentis) is the wild taxa Lens orientalis, although other wild variatals may have also contributed genes, according to Jonathan D. Sauer (Historical Geography of Crop Plants, 1993).
 Unlike their wild ancestors, domesticated lentil crops have indehiscent pods and non-dormant seeds.

 Lentil was domesticated in the Fertile Crescent of the Near East and then spread to Europe and North Africa and the Indo-Gangetic plain.
 The primary center of diversity for the domestic Vicia lens as well as its wild progenitor V. lens ssp. lamottei is considered to be the Middle East.
 The oldest known carbonized remains of lentil from Greece's Franchthi Cave are dated to 11,000 BC.
 In archaeobotanical excavations carbonized remains of lentil seeds have been recovered from widely dispersed places such as Tell Ramad in Syria (6250–5950 BC), Aceramic Beidha in Jordan, Hacilar in Turkey (5800–5000 BC), Tepe Sabz (Ita.
 Tepe Sabz) in Iran (5500–5000 BC) and Argissa-Magula Tessaly in Greece (6000–5000 BC), among other places.
 Lentils were part of the ancient Israelite diet, served roasted or prepared as a soup/stew, as indicated by several biblical passages.
 Archaeological excavations at Tel Beit Shemesh have uncovered lentil remains dating from the Iron Age.